Reviews You Can Rely On

 Should You Buy The Scarpa Crux?

 A solid all-around performer, the Crux also costs less than most of its competitors and is the highest-performing approach shoe for the price.
-Budget-minded users looking for a great approach shoe should look no further, as this pair nearly matches the performance of the best options on the market, and costs a lot less.
+Budget-minded users looking for a great approach shoe should look no further, as this pair nearly matches the performance of the best options on the market and costs a lot less.
 Great durability means these shoes are a reliable long-term investment.
 There are more specialized options on the market, but few come close to providing as much versatility, and none do it for less money.
-That said, if you need a high-performance approach shoe for climbing low to mid-5th class terrain, or need a lightweight shoe for carrying up and over difficult multi-pitch rock climbing routes, we recommend you check out a more niche option.
+That said, if you need a high-performance approach shoe for climbing low to mid-5th class terrain or a lightweight shoe for carrying up and over difficult multi-pitch rock climbing routes, we recommend you check out a more niche option.

 What Other Approach Shoes Should You Consider?